 Comprehensive Assessment and Intensive Treatment Backed by Solid Outcomes

-Lindner Center of HOPE, near Cincinnati, Ohio, has built a reputation of success on its comprehensive diagnostic assessment and short-term intensive treatment program for adults called Sibcy House.
-This program has produced clinically significant outcomes and exceptional patient satisfaction scores.
+Lindner Center of HOPE, near Cincinnati, Ohio, has built a reputation of success on its comprehensive diagnostic assessment and short-term intensive treatment program for adults called Sibcy House and adolescent program called Williams House.
+These programs have produced clinically significant outcomes and exceptional patient satisfaction scores.
 Experienced clinicians, advanced diagnostics and treatment, and an exceptional therapeutic environment, make this success possible.
-A steady drumbeat of requests from professionals and families for Sibcy-style services for adolescents has resulted in the opening of a comprehensive assessment and intensive treatment program for pre-teens and teens.
-Below are outcomes for Sibcy House.
-Outcomes for the adolescent program will be forthcoming.

 Sibcy House Demographics and Outcomes